matthieu-grall/ai/README.md

 It comprises a set of documents, developed collaboratively and under continuous improvement, designed to help organizations manage AI-related risks:

-1. examples of micro-cases of use ;
+1. examples of micro-usecases ;

 2. harmonized trust criteria;